Public Health Unit Aboriginal Support Team - SESLHD

 For more information on Aboriginal childhood immunisation, please visit the Aboriginal Childhood Immunisation fact page.

-COVID-19 vaccination – if you are 75 years or older and haven’t had a COVID vaccine in the past 6 months you should get your new COVID jab.
-For those aged 18 - 74 years, you are eligible for a COVID vaccination jab – please consider especially if you have other health problems.
+COVID-19 vaccination – if you are 75 years or older and haven’t had a COVID vaccine in the past 6 months you should get a new COVID jab.
+For those aged 18 - 74 years, you can get a COVID vaccination jab every 12 months – please consider this, especially if you have other health problems or are aged over 65 years.
 COVID vaccines are free, and available from our clinic or GPs and local chemists.
 COVID-19 vaccination jabs help maintain your COVID-19 immunity, to continue protecting you from COVID-19 and any new strains of this virus.

-Pregnant women - Protect your newborn from whooping cough.
+Pregnant women - Protect your newborn from whooping cough and other serious infections.
 We offer all vaccines due in pregnancy at our clinic, or speak with your GP, nurse or Community Health Centre about free vaccinations in pregnancy.

 For more information, visit the NSW Health Fact Page.